Docker Deployment Guide

 Future Dockerfile shape

-A future Bun-first Dockerfile should follow this pattern once live/deploy packaging is authorized:
+A future Bun-first Dockerfile should follow this pattern:

 FROM oven/bun:1 AS deps